 Julie Mabberley - Chair of Governors

 I am a fellow of the Chartered Institute of Management Accountants and a Management Consultant specialising in performance improvement in Banking.
 I have been in Wantage since 2011 and found it a great place to live, with everyone friendly and helpful.
-I am Campaign Manager for the Wantage and Grove Campaign Group and have been Chairman of the Wantage Neighbourhood Plan Steering Group working with Town Councillors and Volunteers to prepare the Wantage Neighbourhood Plan.
+I am Campaign Manager for the Wantage and Grove Campaign Group and write a column about infrastructure issues in OX12 for the weekly local paper.
 I have a strong sense of justice and my interests include history, architecture, gardening, music and art.

 Barry Reynolds - Governor

 I have lived in Wantage all my life and went to local schools.
 I retired 4 years ago after working at Harwell for 41 years, mostly in Nuclear Operations.
 During this period I managed my own team, as well as contract staff in various disciplines.
 I have always enjoyed encouraging people to achieve their full potential and overseeing projects to their completion.
 My interests include gardening, walking and cycling, appreciation of nature and exploring areas of the UK.

 Married with twin daughters that attend Millbrook School in Grove.
 I have lived in Grove since 2011.
 I have been a store manager for a well known supermarket for over ten years and have recently undertaken a Masters degree in human resources as I believe continued education is really important.
 My Brother and Sister both have Special Educational Needs and being able to provide a great learning experience for children of all abilities is close to my heart.